codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/variables.md

 ## GitHub Release Variables

-GitHub allows you to create [releases](https://help.github.com/articles/creating-releases/) for marking specific git tags for general availability.
+GitHub allows you to create [releases](https://help.github.com/articles/creating-releases/) for marking specific Git tags for general availability.

 You can set a [trigger]({{site.baseurl}}/docs/configure-ci-cd-pipeline/triggers/git-triggers/) for GitHub releases.
 When a GitHub release happens, the following variables are also available: